Manhattan Rhinoplasty Surgeon Dr. Gary Linkov

 - Onlay tip

 - Alar batten

 - Dorsal onlay

 - Columellar plumping

-As you can see there are many grafts that your surgeon needs to be familiar with and adept at using depending on the specific situation.
-During your consultation, you should be comfortable asking your surgeon which rhinoplasty grafts he/she plans on using.
+As you can see there are many grafts that your rhinoplasty surgeon needs to be familiar with and adept at using depending on the specific situation.
+During your consultation, you should be comfortable asking your nose surgery doctor which rhinoplasty grafts he/she plans on using.

 4. Bony work

 Manipulating the bones of the nose, or adjacent structures happens throughout the rhinoplasty procedure.
 Osteotomies are bony cuts made in the nasal bones and parts of the cheek bones.
 Some people refer to this as “breaking the nose,” but it is really controlled cuts in the bone that allow resetting of structures.
 These cuts can be useful to straighten the nose since the cartilage is attached to the bone and often can be difficult to correct without altering the nasal bones.
 Also, there may be a crooked bony base to the nose along the floor and this area can be corrected during the septoplasty portion of the surgery to straighten the septum and therefore the external appearance of the nose.

 5. Closing up

 Once all required changes have been made to the bones and cartilages, the skin and soft tissue envelope is put back (redraped) and sutured closed with a combination of dissolvable and non-dissolvable sutures.
 Packing and splints are explained below.